-2016 is the year of the data lake.
-It will surround, and in some cases drown the data warehouse and we’ll see significant technology innovations, methodologies and reference architectures that turn the promise of broader data access and big data insights into a reality.
-But big data solutions must mature and go beyond the role of being primarily developer tools for highly skilled programmers.
+Data lakes will surround, and in some cases drown the data warehouse and we’ll see significant technology innovations, data lake products, methodologies, and reference architectures that turn the promise of broader data access and big data insights into a reality.
+But big data products and solutions must mature and go beyond the role of being primarily developer tools for highly skilled programmers.
 The enterprise data lake will allow organizations to track, manage and leverage data they’ve never had access to in the past.
-New data management strategies are already leading to more predictive and prescriptive analytics that are driving improved customer service experiences, cost savings and an overall competitive advantage when there is the right alignment with key business initiatives.
+New enterprise data management strategies are already leading to more predictive and prescriptive analytics that are driving improved customer service experiences, cost savings, and an overall competitive advantage when there is the right alignment with key business initiatives.

 1) Storage and Data Formats

 Traditional data warehousing focused on relational databases as the primary data and storage format.
 A key concept of the data lake is the ability to reliably store a large amount of data.
 Such data volumes are typically much larger than what can be handled in traditional relational databases, or much larger than what can be handled in a cost-effective manner.
 To this end, the underlying data storage must be scalable and reliable.
-The Hadoop Distributed File System (HDFS) has matured and is now the leading data storage technology that enables the reliable persistence of large-scale data.
-However, other storage technologies can also provide the data store backend for the data lake.
-Open source systems such as Cassandra, HBase, and MongoDB can provide reliable storage for the data lake.
+The Hadoop Distributed File System (HDFS) and associated Hadoop data management tools have matured and are now the leading data storage technology that enables the reliable persistence of large-scale data.
+However, other storage and data lake products can also provide the data store backend for the data lake.
+Open-source systems such as Cassandra, HBase, and MongoDB can provide reliable storage for the data lake.
 Alternatively, cloud-based storage services can also be used as a data store backend.
 Such services include Amazon S3, Google Cloud Storage, and the Microsoft Azure Blob Store.

 Unlike relational databases, big data storage does not usually dictate a data storage format.
 That is, big data storage supports arbitrary data formats that are understood by the applications that use the data.
 For example, data may be stored in CSV, RCFile, ORC, or Parquet to name a few.
 In addition, various compression techniques — such as GZip, LZO, and Snappy — can be applied to data files to improve space and network bandwidth utilization.
 This makes data lake storage much more flexible.
 Multiple formats and compression techniques can be used in the same data lake to best support specific data and query requirements.